mjboth/Pascal-Compiler/README.md

 ***
 A compiler that converts Pascal source code into x86 assembly code.

-**NOTE:** This compiler only works on UNIX machines so far, but I am looking into how to get it running on Windows.
+**NOTE:** This compiler works on 64-bit Linux machines so far, but I am looking into how to get it running on Windows.

 ## How to use

 This compiler only converts a Pascal file into and x86 assembly file.
-To turn the assembly code into an executable, you will need the cc compiler installed.
+To turn the assembly code into an executable, you will need the **cc** compiler installed.

 Download the following files from the respository: